lando/lando/docs/tutorials/pantheon.md

 You can read below on how to do that with our helper `pull` command or via a manual import.

-If your Pantheon site has a `composer.json` Lando will attempt to run `composer install` on it automatically.

 ```bash
 lando start
 ```